Aidenryan/GF_ORB_SLAM/README.md

+An [ORB-SLAM2](https://github.com/ivalab/gf_orb_slam2) implementation with full features we developed at ivalab can be found at https://github.com/ivalab/gf_orb_slam2

 # Good Feature Matching Version of ORB-SLAM

 Good feature matching is an enhancement module that is designed for feature-based BA SLAM, such as ORB-SLAM.
 The main advantage of good feature matching, as opposed to the conventional batch feature matching, is the better trade-off of performance-efficiency.